vanilla-manifesto/vanilla-di-manifesto/vanilla-di-manifesto-js.md

 Key Things
 ----------

-There are 2 key things to be use easily this approach:
+There are 2 key things to use easily this approach:

 - Command-Query Separation
 - Single Responsibility Prinsible